mr-manuel/venus-os_dbus-mqtt-grid/README.md

 ⚠️ If you have multiple instances, ensure you choose the correct one.

+- To check the logs of the default instance:
+    ```bash
+    tail -n 100 -F /data/log/dbus-mqtt-grid/current | tai64nlocal
+    ```

+- To check the logs of the second instance:
+    ```bash
+    tail -n 100 -F /data/log/dbus-mqtt-grid-2/current | tai64nlocal
+    ```

 The service status can be checked with svstat `svstat /service/dbus-mqtt-grid`

 This will output somethink like `/service/dbus-mqtt-grid: up (pid 5845) 185 seconds`